knol3j/hashnhedge/site/content/posts/2025/08/ai-trading-bots-losing-billions.md

 - Human traders: Buy for the lulz
 - Result: 47,000% gain while AI funds missed the entire move

-The AI was technically correct—it made no rational sense.
+The AI was technically correct--it made no rational sense.
 The AI was also completely wrong about what mattered.

 ## The Technical Breakdown